e3-/resolve/docs/source/getting_started.md

 your GitHub account.
 This should link your GitHub account to Pycharm permanently.

 Once you are done, return to Pycharm and you should see the window populate with a list of available repositories.
-Select "e3-/new-modeling-toolkit" and specify the path where you want the repository to live on your computer.
+Select "e3-/kit" and specify the path where you want the repository to live on your computer.

-### Clone via GitHub Desktop
+### Cloning via GitHub Desktop

 If you have GitHub Desktop installed, follow the instructions [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) to clone the repository.

-### Clone via git CLI
+### Cloning via git CLI

-To clone via the git CLI, open the GitHub page for the `new-modeling-toolkit` repository in your broswer.
+To clone via the git CLI, open the GitHub page for `kit` repository in your broswer.
 Click the green "Code" button and copy the HTTP link to your clipboard.

 ```{warning}